andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-28-blockchain-summit-day2.md

 Performance gains for bigger blocks are pretty significant right off the bat.

-They got a gain of 600% on Fabric by increasing the block size.
+They achieved a gain of 600% on Fabric by increasing the block size.

 This results on a lot more compute across the network.
 This might be fine on  a permission network.
 But it could have an impact on Ethereum network since every node calculates the transaction.